oracle-livelabs/converged/obaas/check-processing/check-processing.md

     ingress-nginx-controller   LoadBalancer   10.123.10.127   100.20.30.40  80:30389/TCP,443:30458/TCP   13d
     ```

-   Test the create journal entry endpoint (make sure you use an `accountId` that exits in your database) with this command, use the IP address for your API Gateway:
+   Test the create journal entry endpoint (make sure you use an `accountId` that exits in your database) with this command, use the IP address for your API Gateway.

     ```shell
     $ <copy>curl -i -X POST \